The following Public Law practice note provides comprehensive and up to date legal information covering:

 Much of work of the executive is carried out by government departments, such as the Home Office, or the Department for Work and Pensions, headed by ministers but staffed by civil servants.
 The most senior civil servant in a department is called the Permanent Secretary.

-Government departments do not have a legal personality of their own, they are aspects of the Crown, but can sue and be sued under the Crown Proceedings Act 1947.
+Government departments do not have a legal personality of their own.
+They are aspects of the Crown, but can sue and be sued under the Crown Proceedings Act 1947.
 A civil servant is regarded as having a contract of employment with his or her department.

 An executive agency is a part of a government department which is treated as a separate unit for managerial purposes.
 It has no formally separate existence or personality; simply an identity for presentational purposes.
 An agency is typically headed by a Chief Executive who reports to ministers.
-For instance, the Driver and Vehicle Licensing Agency is
+For

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.